timokoessler/easy-waf/README.md

 ## Installation
 > ⚠️ I strongly recommend to activate the "dryMode" at the beginning to be able to identify possible false positives from the logs.
-If EasyWaf should parse bodies, bind the express body-parser middleware to the express app before binding EasyWaf.
-The same applies to cookies.
+If EasyWaf should parse bodies, bind a body-parser middleware to your app before adding EasyWaf.

-If you run your Node.js app behind a reverse proxy, don't forget to configure express correctly: [Express behind proxies](https://expressjs.com/en/guide/behind-proxies.html).
+If you run your Node.js app behind a reverse proxy, don't forget to set the `trustProxy` option.
 To enable Open Redirect protection, configure the `redirectUrlWhitelist` option.

 In the examples folder you can find examples of how to integrate EasyWaf into your NextJS or NuxtJS application.